Charles Steen: Mi Vida uranium deposit

-On July 6, 1952, Steen hit it big but he didn't realize until three weeks later.
+On July 6, 1952, Steen reached uranium, however he didn't realize until three weeks later.
 He was drilling down through the layers of sandstone when his drill bit broke off at a depth of 197 feet, just 3 feet short of his goal.
 Finding this massive deposit of uranium ore only became apparent when he took a piece of the blackish core he found while drilling weeks earlier back to Cisco.
 He stopped to fill up his jeep and decided to have the core tested by a friend with a Geiger counter and they found that the piece made the Geiger counter needle fluctuate wildly.
 The high grade uranium deposit was located at Big Indian Wash of Lisbon Valley, southeast of Moab, Utah (38.19000°N 109.26000°W).
-Sometimes recognized as one of the most important deposits of any kind found during the last century, Steen named the claim the "Mi Vida" mine (My Life).
+Sometimes recognized as one of the most important deposits of any kind found during the last century, the claim was named the "Mi Vida" mine (My Life) by Steen.
 The Mi Vida mine was one of the first big strikes of the uranium boom.
 Steen made millions off his claims, and provoked a "Uranium Rush" of prospectors into the Four Corners region, similar to the Gold Rush of the 1850s in California.

 In Moab, Steen built a $250,000 hilltop mansion to replace his tarpaper shack, with a swimming pool, greenhouse, and servants' quarters.
-As of 2022 the home he built still stands and has been transformed into a restaurant called The Sunset Grill named so because the house looks over the valley towards the sunset in the west.
+As of 2022 the home he built still stands and has been transformed into a restaurant called The Sunset Grill, named because the structure looks over the valley towards the sunset in the west.
 He also formed a number of companies to continue his uranium work, including the Utex Exploration Company, the Moab Drilling Company, the Mi Vida Company, Big Indian Mines, Inc., and later the Uranium Reduction Company.
-He made his money well known, inviting the entire population of Moab to annual parties in a local airport hangar, having his original worn prospecting boots bronzed, and flying to Salt Lake City in his private plane for weekly rumba lessons.
+He made his money well-known, inviting the entire population of Moab to annual parties in a local airport hangar, having his original worn prospecting boots bronzed, and flying to Salt Lake City in his private plane for weekly rumba lessons.
 He donated $50,000 towards a new hospital in Moab and gave land for churches and schools.

 Political involvement

-Steen was elected to the Utah State Senate in 1958, but quickly became disillusioned with politics.
+Steen was elected to the Utah State Senate in 1958 as a Republican, but quickly became disillusioned with politics.
 He resigned from office in 1961 and moved to a ranch near Reno, Nevada, building a 27,000 square foot (2,500 m2) mansion near the residence of the Comstock millionaire miner, Sandy Bowers.
 He sold the Utex Exploration Company and the Uranium Reduction Company in 1962.